Flexible, Personalized Employer-Sponsored Health Insurance

 Employee classes are part of what makes ICHRA so great.
-You can design custom benefit solutions to fit your business needs.
-You do not need to offer every employee the same amount, rather you can divide your employees into classes and choose a dollar amount for each class.
+Employers can design custom benefit solutions for each employee to fit their business needs – employees can be divided into 11 classes and a specific dollar amount for each class is chosen.

 |Full-Time||Work at least 30 hours per week.|